ArnaudKarambizi/E-Commerce-mySQL-Application/README.md

-# REACT ECOMMERCE
+# REACT ECOMMERCE SITE

 Languages used to make the project.

 -   React.js
 -   Node.js

-Packages npm packages used.
+npm packages used.

 -   helmet
 -   morgan